skip to main content

 • Evaluation of Best Management Practices for Highway Runoff Control, 2006 - This report focuses on improving the scientific and technical knowledge base for the selection of best management practices (BMPs) through a better understanding of BMP performance and application.
 This report documents an extensive program of research on the characterization of BMPs and stormwater, and the influence of factors such as land use practice, hydraulic characteristics, regional factors, and performance evaluation.
 The report includes a CD containing a spreadsheet model and three additional volumes: User’s Guide for BMP/LID Selection, Appendices to the User’s Guide, and Low Impact Development Design Manual for Highway Runoff Control.

-Subject/Title Resource URL Agency
+Subject/Title Resource Agency

 Erosion and Sediment Control on Highway Construction Projects (23 CFR 650B) Regulation FHWA